Maybe the following perspective helps you…:)

 This might seem obvious, but I think if you really unpack this fact and its implications on your average day, it becomes a lot less obvious and a lot more interesting.

 Most of us go through life with this deep sense that there are certain things about ourselves that are just inherently unknowable to other people, even the people who are closest to us.
-We feel like they might be able to understand us better than anyone else in the world, but ultimately there is a gulf between us where no one can cross.
+We feel like they might be able to understand us better than anyone else in the world, but ultimately there is a gulf between us that no one can cross.

 This feeling is most acutely felt when you’re around someone who knows you very well, like a friend or family member.
-But take it out of the personal realm and look at it more abstractly: Think about what it means to feel misunderstood by culture at large.
+But take it out of the personal realm and look at it more abstractly: Think about what it means to feel misunderstood by the culture at large.
 There’s an ongoing thread in pop music that makes me think this is true for virtually everyone-it seems to be one of the few things that just about everyone can relate to.

 Let’s take a song like Bruce Springsteen’s “I’m On Fire” as an example: